Viber

-Rakuten Viber, commonly known as Viber, is a cross-platform voice over IP (VoIP) and instant messaging (IM) software application owned by Japanese multinational company Rakuten, provided as freeware for the Android, iOS, Microsoft Windows, macOS and Linux platforms.
-Users are registered and identified through a cellular telephone number, although the service is accessible on desktop platforms without needing mobile connectivity.
-In addition to instant messaging it allows users to exchange media such as images and video records, and also provides a paid international landline and mobile calling service called Rakuten Viber Out.
-As of 2018, there are over a billion registered users on the network.
+Rakuten Viber, commonly known as Viber, is an Israeli cross-platform voice over IP (VoIP) and instant messaging (IM) software application.
+Launched in Israel in 2010, the app is now owned by the Japanese technology company Rakuten Group.
+The service is available as freeware for Android, iOS, Microsoft Windows, macOS and Linux.

+Users are registered and identified through a mobile phone number, although the service can also be accessed on desktop platforms without mobile connectivity.
+In addition to instant messaging, the platform allows users to exchange media such as images, videos and files, and provides a paid international calling service called Viber Out.

-The software was started in 2010 by a company that was Cyprus-based in 2024 Viber Media, which was bought by Rakuten in 2014.
-Since 2017, its corporate name has been Rakuten Viber.
-It is based in Cyprus with offices in London, Manila, Moscow, Paris, San Francisco, Singapore, Tokyo, and Beijing.
+The software was launched in 2010 by the company Viber Media, founded by Talmon Marco and Igor Magazinnik.
+Rakuten acquired Viber Media in 2014 and later renamed the company Rakuten Viber.
+The company is headquartered in Cyprus and maintains offices in London, Manila, Paris, San Francisco, Singapore, Tokyo and Beijing.